 |2018||Know Your Status|

 |2020||Ending The HIV/AIDS Epidemic: Resilience And Impact|

 The theme of WORLD AIDS DAY of 2021 is “End inequalities.
 End AIDS”.
 This theme is to especially focus on reaching people left behind.
 According to WHO (World Health Organization) and its partners are highlighting the growing inequalities in access to essential HIV services.
-Some countries have really tried to fight against HIV/AIDS while other countries are falling behind.
-Before even the outbreak of the COVID-19 pandemic some many people or countries could not access HIV testing prevention and related care services.
+Some countries have tried to fight against HIV/AIDS yet other countries are falling behind.
+Before even the outbreak of the COVID-19 pandemic many people or countries could not access HIV testing prevention and related care services.
 The pandemic has left many people with HIV infections vulnerable and it disreputes essential health care services.

 The Ministry of Health and Joint United Nations Programme on HIV/AIDS has partnered to launch a new campaign dubbed “Time Up HIV.”
-Its focuses on promoting infection prevention for those who are not 9infected and adherence to medication for those already infected, and it will help Uganda end AIDS as a public health threat by 2030.
+It focuses on promoting infection prevention for those who are not 9infected and adherence to medication for those already infected, and it will help Uganda end AIDS as a public health threat by 2030.

 In a nutshell, the fight is for all of us not for one person.
 HIV stigma has killed many people.
 Show support to those who are affected by drinking tea with them, hugging them, showing them that you care for them.